corda/corda-docs-portal/content/en/platform/corda/4.15/enterprise/node/cross-provider-key-rotation/cross-provider-key-rotation.md

 # Cross-provider key rotation

-Cross-provider key rotation moves a node's or notary's legal identity key from one key provider to another, for example between hardware security modules (HSMs).
-The node keeps access to the states and transactions it already holds.
+Cross-provider key rotation moves a node's or notary's legal identity key from one key provider to another without losing access to the states and transactions that it already holds.
 It is available in Corda Enterprise 4.15 and later.

 This page is written for two audiences: